Table of Contents

 3. Accountability Matters:

 Achieving performance improvement starts with a quality development plan.
 Without a plan in place developmental activities will not take place.
 And being able to create a quality individual development plan (IDP) starts with a full understanding of the feedback report.
-Many companies simply distribute the report to participants and leave them on their own to read and understand the data.
 Best practices dictate that someone trained in understanding the results actually sit down with the participant to help them “dig deep” into the results and understand the underlying causes behind their data.
 Only once this is done can a high quality IDP be created.

 While a high quality IDP is a prerequisite for performance improvement it by no means ensures that improvement.
 True performance improvement will come through holding a person accountable for executing their development plan.
-In other words, what gets measured gets paid attention to.
 Someone in (or outside) the organization (i.e., manager, coach, mentor, peer, etc.) needs to hold an individual accountable for executing their development plan.
 One easy way to do this is to make “development” part of every individuals’ performance appraisal.

 The role of coach is an important one.
 Research has shown that performance improves on average 22% without a coach involved in development.
 However, with a coach involved performance can improve on average over 500%.
 So, if nothing else, the manager can play the role of coach and hold the person accountable for executing their plan by simply checking in with them on a periodic basis.
 Of course, the more active the manager/coach is the more performance will improve.
 A good article in Forbes covers the importance of coaching when doing 360-degree feedback can be found here.